 Have you wondered why insurance premiums are different for different bikes?
 Many factors affect the insurance cost, and one of them is the cubic capacity of the bike engine.
 There are mainly two types of bike insurance plans - Third-party and Comprehensive.

 The Third-party Liability Plan is the minimum requirement for all two-wheelers in India.
 It provides coverage against third-party injury or death of the third party or damages to their property.
-The IRDAI determines the insurance premium for the Third party Insurance Plan.
+The IRDAI determines the insurance premium for the Third party Two-wheeler Insurance Plan.
 The insurance industry regulator has defined different rates based on the engine capacity of the bike.
 Here are the slab rates for various cubic capacities.

 |Engine Capacity (cc)||Third-party Insurance Price|